Garlic Parmesan Wings

-These Garlic Parmesan Chicken Wings are a great alternative to the classic buffalo hot wing, especially for people who don’t like spicy food.
+These Garlic Parmesan Wings are a great alternative to the classic buffalo hot wing, especially for people who don’t like spicy food.
 The sauce is really easy to make and coats the wings beautifully!

 With football underway in the pre-season, I thought it would be a good time to share these chicken wings with you, well in advance of the many coming months of weekends where friends and family come together to eat chicken wings, pizza, and 7-layer dip.